-- 6.5.3.1 In general, spillage of solid fertiliser is not a great concern to the environment.
+- 7.2.3.1 In general, spillage of solid fertiliser is not a great concern to the environment.
 It can be easily cleaned up by prompt and immediate physical methods, such as sweeping up dry, solid spills.
-The collected dry spillage will be re-use on the turf. - 6.5.3.2 However, spillage of liquid fertiliser is difficult to be cleaned up.
+The collected dry spillage will be re-use on the turf. - 7.2.3.2 However, spillage of liquid fertiliser is difficult to be cleaned up.
 The strategy is to recover as much of the spill as possible and reuse it as it was intended.
 The most common method is to remove contaminated soil and re-apply it to fields.
 In addition, the site personnel should also check with the supplier/manufacturer to follow their instruction for spill removal.

-6.5.4 Incidental Heavy Rain
+7.2.4 Incidental Heavy Rain

-- As discussed in Section 6.7.15 and Figure 6-7-1 of the approved EIA report, any residual fertilisers and washable deposited pesticides will be rinsed away through five cycles of watering, or equivalent raining.
+- 7.2.4.1 As discussed in Section 6.7.15 and Figure 6-7-1 of the approved EIA report, any residual fertilisers and washable deposited pesticides will be rinsed away through five cycles of watering, or equivalent raining.
 The first stormwater tank will provide adequate capacity to intercept most of the residual fertilisers and washable deposited pesticides from five cycles of watering or equivalent raining.
 In addition, a second tank is appended as a fail-safe system to intercept, if any, traces of residual fertilisers and washable deposited pesticides.
-The harvest water in the first and second tanks will only be reused for subsequent irrigation and will not be directly discharged. - 6.5.4.2 For incidental heavy rainfall events, the third stormwater tank with the same capacity is provided to withstand the rainfall intensity of a Black Rainstorm Warning, i.e. 70 mm, for one hour.
+The harvest water in the first and second tanks will only be reused for subsequent irrigation and will not be directly discharged. - 7.2.4.2 For incidental heavy rainfall events, the third stormwater tank with the same capacity is provided to withstand the rainfall intensity of a Black Rainstorm Warning, i.e. 70 mm/hr, for one hour (incorporating all three tanks).
 When all three stormwater tanks are full, there will be an emergency discharge to the external public drainage system for the excessive water.
-Treatment of discharge in such circumstances (i.e. after the third storage tank is full) is not necessary because residual soluble fertilizers and pesticides should be completely washed away already.
-Practically, there will be no residual fertilisers and washable deposited pesticides in the emergency discharge. - 6.5.4.3 Additional precautionary measures will be implemented to further reduce the adverse water quality impact.
+Under such circumstances (i.e. after the third storage tank is full) residual soluble fertilizers and pesticides should be completely washed away already.

+7.2.4.3 Additional precautionary measures will be implemented to further reduce the adverse water quality impact.
 As discussed in Section 3.5, EnviroSync system will be adopted to predict whether there will be a heavy rainstorm event during the next couple of days.
 Application of fertiliser and pesticide will be suspended to avoid those chemicals rinsed away due to heavy rainstorm event.

-6.5.5 System Failures
+7.2.5 System Failures

-- 6.5.5.1 Major potential system failures comprise power failure and failure of pump to extract stormwater in the tanks for irrigation. - 6.5.5.2 The collection of storm runoff from the pitches to the stormwater tanks solely relies on gravity and does not require the use of electricity intrinsically.
+- 7.2.5.1 Major potential system failures comprise power failure and failure of pump to extract stormwater in the tanks for irrigation. - 7.2.5.2 The collection of storm runoff from the pitches to the stormwater tanks solely relies on gravity and does not require the use of electricity intrinsically.
 Electricity will only be consumed when the harvested rainwater is extracted from the stormwater tanks back to the pitches for irrigation.
 In this regard, any power or pump failure will cut off the regressive supply of harvested rainwater from the tanks, which therefore could not be emptied for the application of fertiliser/pesticide.
-As an emergency measure, scheduled application of fertiliser/pesticide should be suspended until the recovery of power and pumps, and the stormwater tanks could be emptied. - 6.5.5.3 Similar problems will be encountered for pump failures.
-Application of fertiliser/pesticide should only be performed when the pumps have been repaired/replaced. - 6.5.5.4 For precaution, regular inspection and maintenance will be provided for the power installations and pumps.
+As an emergency measure, scheduled application of fertiliser/pesticide should be suspended until the recovery of power and pumps, and the stormwater tanks could be emptied. - 7.2.5.3 Similar problems will be encountered for pump failures.
+Application of fertiliser/pesticide should only be performed when the pumps have been repaired/replaced. - 7.2.5.4 For precaution, regular inspection and maintenance will be provided for the power installations and pumps.
 Desilting will be undertaken in the stormwater tanks to avoid the blockage of pumps and pipes for backward supply of harvested water for irrigation.

-6.5.6 Working in Confined Spaces
+7.2.6 Working in Confined Spaces